srivathsavsree/secure-file-share/README.md

 - What happens if a user enters the wrong decryption key multiple times?
 - How are JWT tokens managed and validated?
 - How is file encryption implemented?
+- How does the password reset flow work securely?

 ### Architecture & Deployment
 - How is the project deployed?